tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/网络与安全/开启透明数据加密_intl_en.md

 ## Overview
 TencentDB for MySQL comes with the transparent data encryption (TDE) feature.
 Transparent encryption means that the data encryption and decryption are transparent to users.
 TDE supports real-time I/O encryption and decryption of data files.
 It encrypts data before it is written to disk, and decrypts data when it is read into memory from disk, which meets the compliance requirements of static data encryption.

-## Prerequisites
+## Limits
-- The instance architecture must be two-node/three-node.
 - The database version must be MySQL 5.7 or 8.0.
 - Key Management Service (KMS) must be activated.
 To do so, you can follow the instructions provided during the TDE activation process.
 - KMS key permissions must be granted.
 To do so, you can follow the instructions provided during the TDE activation process.
 - Your account needs the `QcloudAccessForMySQLRole` permission.
 To do so, you can follow the instructions provided during the TDE activation process.
 >?
->- The keys used for encryption are generated and managed by [KMS](https://intl.cloud.tencent.com/document/product/1030/32774).
+>-The keys used for encryption are generated and managed by [KMS](https://intl.cloud.tencent.com/document/product/1030/32774).
 TencentDB for MySQL does not provide keys or certificates required for encryption.
 >- TDE does not incur fees, but KMS may.
-For more information, see [Billing Overview](https://intl.cloud.tencent.com/document/product/1030/31966).
+For more information, see [KMS Billing Overview](https://intl.cloud.tencent.com/document/product/1030/31966).
 - If your account has overdue payment, you cannot get keys from KMS, which may cause instance migration and upgrade tasks to fail.
 For more information, see [Notes on Arrears](https://intl.cloud.tencent.com/document/product/1030/31968).

 ## Notes